 - Increased chances of bleeding from the gastric ulcers

 - Uncontrollable hemorrhaging during surgical procedures

 - Localized death of the intranasal septum and palatal structure

 Opioid drugs, inhibits CYP450 2D6, causing retention of antihistamines that are not metabolized in the cells.
 Percocet and Darvocet both contain acetaminophen.
 Some patients may not realize that they are taking an additional amount of paracetamol when using other drugs.
 Significant amounts of paracetamol or acetaminophen present in the drug have been known to cause acute liver failure.
 Hepatic failure can occur when more than eight acetaminophen tablets of 500mg stay in the system for a 24-hour period.

 Whether it is taken purely or it gets into the system from its combination with another drug, it poses a severe threat to the body.
 Therefore, taking painkillers with antihistamines significantly poses a danger to one’s life.

 Percocet and Benadryl Interactions

-Another combination that can be life-threatening is Benadryl or Diphenhydramine, which can be found in sleep-inducing drugs and common cold medications.
-Benadryl and Percocet should not be used together because it can lead to loss of cognitive functions.
+Another combination that can be life-threatening is Benadryl or diphenhydramine, which can be found in sleep-inducing drugs and common cold medications.
+Benadryl and Percocet should not be used together because they can lead to loss of cognitive functions.
 This combo can cause coma or death, from respiratory compromise.

 Percocet Interactions with Other Substances